mirovarga/mirovarga.com/posts/fixing-adobe-flash-player-was-blocked-because-it-is-out-of-date-under-debian.md

-# Fixing 'Adobe Flash Player was blocked because it is out of date under' Debian
+# Fixing 'Adobe Flash Player was blocked because it is out of date' under Debian

 *Jun 13, 2017*